 Keep it positive, because the thoughts you put out are the ones that will be returned to you under the Law of Attraction, so be careful with your phrasing.
 And remember, the angels know what you need most to be happy and fulfilled, so take a leap of faith and allow them to work their miracles unhindered.

 Remember to show gratitude for all the good things in your life – waking up every morning is a bonus, after all!
 Then thank the angels for their help, and look for signs to show your prayers are being answered.
 You may experience synchronicities, where events just slot into place, or people come into your life just when they are needed.

-You may see patterns of repeating numbers, or hear the same song on the radio often.
-You may even see repeating symbols, like birds, butterflies or rainbows.
+Also you may see patterns of repeating numbers, or hear the same song on the radio often.
+Maybe even see repeating symbols, like birds, butterflies or rainbows.
 When these things happen, notice where you are and what else is going on around you, so you can play your own part in co-creating your best life.

 Asking the angels for help in manifesting abundance and happiness is as natural as calling in a plumber to fix a water leak.
 You don’t need to use special words to make yourself understood, because they are the experts, and they know what you need.

 Remember to approach the angels with love and gratitude in your heart as you ask for their help.
 Never request anything that would harm anyone – yourself included.
 Work with the angels for the Highest Good of all concerned, and live your best life.
 You know it makes sense.